mpettersson/InterviewReview/InterviewReview.md

 - Θ (big theta)
     * Both Big O and Big Omega; a tight bound to describe the computation complexity of a function.
     * NOTE: This is typically what CS/Industry people mean when they say "Big O".
+- Quadratic Time
+    * O(n^2)
+- P (Polynomial Time)
+    * A complexity class that represents the set of all decision problems that can be solved in polynomial time.
+    * Polynomial Def.: An expression of more than two algebraic terms, especially the sum of several terms that contain different powers of the same variable.
+    * O(n^k) for some k
+- Pseudo-polynomial Time
+    * Polynomial in the value/magnitude of input but exponential in the size of input
+- NP (Nondeterministic Polynomial-time)
+    * A complexity class that represents the set of all decision problems for which the instances where the answer is "yes" have proofs that can be verified in polynomial time.
+    * EX: Integer Factorisation.
+- NP-Complete (Nondeterministic Polynomial-time Complete)
+    * A complexity class which represents the set of all problems X in NP for which it is possible to reduce any other NP problem Y to X in polynomial time.
+    * EX: 3-SAT (It can be shown that every NP problem can be reduced to 3-SAT.)
+    * NOTE: NP-complete problems are important because if a deterministic polynomial time algorithm can be found to solve ONE of them, ALL/EVERY NP problem is solvable in polynomial time!
+- NP-Hard
+    * A problem X is NP-hard, if there is an NP-complete problem Y, such that Y is reducible to X in polynomial time.
+    * Do NOT have to be in NP.
+    * Do NOT have to be decision problems.
+    * EX: Halting Problem, Minesweeper Problem.
+- In-Place
+    * An algorithm which transforms input using no auxiliary data structure (however, a small amount of space for auxiliary variables is permitted).
 - Pass By Value
     * A local parameter is a COPY of the original argument passed in to the function.
     * Changes made in the function to the variable does not affect original.